Clinical trial: Development

 Lind conducted the first systematic clinical trial in 1747.
 He included a dietary supplement of an acidic quality in the experiment after two months at sea, when the ship was already afflicted with scurvy.
 He divided twelve scorbutic sailors into six groups of two.
 They all received the same diet but, in addition, group one was given a quart of cider daily, group two twenty-five drops of elixir of vitriol (sulfuric acid), group three six spoonfuls of vinegar, group four half a pint of seawater, group five received two oranges and one lemon, and the last group a spicy paste plus a drink of barley water.
 The treatment of group five stopped after six days when they ran out of fruit, but by then one sailor was fit for duty while the other had almost recovered.
 Apart from that, only group one also showed some effect of its treatment.
 Each year, May 20 is celebrated as Clinical Trials Day in honor of Lind's research.

 After 1750 the discipline began to take its modern shape.
 The English doctor John Haygarth demonstrated the importance of a control group for the correct identification of the placebo effect in his celebrated study of the ineffective remedy called Perkin's tractors.
-Further work in that direction was carried out by the eminent physician Sir William Gull, 1st Baronet in the 1860s.
+This was followed in 1843 by a proposal from Irish doctor James Henry for a controlled trial of cold-water therapy vs sulphur for scabies treatment.
+Further work on the placebo effect was carried out by the eminent physician Sir William Gull, 1st Baronet in the 1860s.